itsMapleLeaf/aspects-vtt/tasks.md

   - [x] separate visibility for character browser and tokens + let players browse visible characters
   - [x] hide fields for players that don't have permission to edit them
   - [ ] duplicate button
-  - [ ] update checkbox and select values immediately
 - dice
   - [x] roll boost and snag dice with attributes
   - [ ] give a special appearance for boost and snag dice
   - [ ] show the effect, base, boost, and snag values
+- quick reference button to show a modal for lists of things
+  - [ ] general skills
+  - [ ] combat actions

 ## features

-- [ ] show a list of usable actions/skills somewhere (the dice roller probably)
 - rooms
   - [ ] list rooms you've joined
   - [ ] only room owner can change room background